Growing Hearts & Minds

 Saturday, March 7, 2020, 1:00 to 3:00pm

-Rock Masterclass/Workshop with members of The Gary Cable Project for keyboards, guitars, bass, and possibly saxophone, horns, and vocals
+Rock Masterclass with members of The Gary Cable Project for keyboards, guitars, bass, trumpets/horns, drums or vocals

 To be confirmed: composer masterclasses in November with Mark Haney and in February with Nicholas Denton-Protsack and Ernst Schneider.